lukeramljak/fullstackopen/part3/phonebook-backend/README.md

 # Phonebook Backend

-This is a simple Express-based API for managing a phonebook hosted at hosted via [Render](https://fullstackopen-3wd9.onrender.com).
+This is a simple Express-based API for managing a phonebook hosted via [Render](https://fullstackopen-3wd9.onrender.com).
 The API allows you to view, add, and delete entries from the phonebook.
 Each entry includes a name and a phone number.

 ## Endpoints